-Dr. Jacqueline Deal, an FPRI Senior Fellow, is President and CEO of the Long Term Strategy Group, a Cambridge, Massachusetts-based defense consultancy.
+Dr. Jacqueline Deal, a Senior Fellow of the Foreign Policy Research Institute, is President and CEO of the Long Term Strategy Group, a Washington, DC-based defense consultancy.
 For the last decade, she has worked with the Director of the Office of the Secretary of Defense/Net Assessment on projects related to East Asia.
 Recent studies include an analysis of the security implications of alternative Chinese futures, an assessment of China’s capacity for technological innovation, and a book chapter on China’s energy security strategy.

 - China and the Politics of Oil · E-Notes · May 2012

 - Hearing on “China’s Narratives Regarding National Security Policy” · Transcripts and Testimonies ·

 - China’s Propaganda and Influence Operations, Its Intelligence Activities that Target the United States, and the Resulting Impacts on U.S. National Security · Transcripts and Testimonies ·

 - FPRI's Jacqueline Deal Participates in ChinaFile Conversation on the Possibility of a Sino-Russian Pact · Geopoliticus · February 28, 2015